Now that you have reached your 50s, here are some recommendations to help you prevent health conditions that are more common at this age.

 The above exercise, diet and weight recommendations can help prevent type 2 diabetes.

-If you are at risk of a stroke, your doctor should assess you every 12 months.
+If you are at high risk of a stroke, your doctor should assess you every 12 months.

 The assessment may involve a series of questions and tests for CVD risk factors including atrial fibrillation.
 Medicines may be available for these conditions if you have them.